gaborcs/lambda-terminal/README.md

 So `increment 2` has the same result as `+ 1 2`.
 It's not too surprising if you understand Lambda's syntax, as `increment` is defined to be `+ 1`.
-So should we use `increment` or `+ 1` in our code?
+So should you use `increment` or `+ 1` in your code?
-Both have the same result, so we should choose the one that is more readable in the given context.
+Both have the same result, so you should choose the one that is more readable in the given context.
-For incrementing a counter, `increment` sounds a bit more natural, but for mathematical formulas `+ 1` does.
+For incrementing a counter, `increment` might sound a bit more natural, but for mathematical formulas `+ 1` does.

 ## `square`